ledelma2/fetch-de-assessment/README.md

 # Steps to Run Pipeline
 - Clone the repository to a local directory
+- Download and install the latest version of Docker Desktop
+    - Optionally, the standalone Docker Engine and Docker Compose Tool can be used instead of the Desktop app, though additional setup/debugging may be required
-- Verify Docker Desktop and Python3 have been installed with commands added to your system PATH
+- Verify the Docker CLI commands have been added to your system PATH
+    - This can be done with the `docker help` command from a terminal window
+- Download and install the latest version of Python 3
+- Verify the Python CLI commands have been added to your system PATH
+    - For windows users, this can be done with the `python -h` command from a terminal window
+    - For Mac/Linux users, this can be done with the `python3 -h` command from a terminal window
+- Start the Docker Engine by launching the Docker Desktop app or running the command `sudo systemctl start docker` from a terminal window
-- Verify the docker engine is up, running, and accessible
+- Verify the docker engine is up, running, and accessible with the `docker info` command
 - Open a terminal, command prompt, or powershell window and navigate to the cloned repository
 - Run the `run_pipeline.py` python script to begin enviornment setup
     - For Windows the command is `python run_pipeline.py`